Daemonite/material/docs/4.4/getting-started/theming.md

 For example, we use the `danger`, `success` and `warning` keys from `$theme-colors` for styling different states of some components.
 Removing the values of these keys may cause Sass compilation issues.
 In these instances, you'll need to modify the Sass code that makes use of those values.

-## Theme colours
+## Theme colors

-Many of Material's various components and utilities are built through a series of colours defined in a Sass map.
+Many of Material's various components and utilities are built through a series of colors defined in a Sass map.
 This map can be looped over in Sass to quickly generate a series of rulesets.

-### All colours
+### All colors

-All colours available in Material, are available as Sass variables in our `assets/scss/_colors.scss` file.
+All colors available in Material, are available as Sass variables in our `assets/scss/_colors.scss` file.

 <div class="row">